UKPLab/arxiv2018-bayesian-ensembles/README.md

 is indicated by a vector, doc_start, which has '1' to indicate that a token is the first in a new block of text and '0' for all other tokens.

-The default setup in the example above assumes that the labels in the annotation matrix
+The default setup in the example below assumes that the labels in the annotation matrix
 are as follows:
    * 0: Inside
    * 1: Outside